internettrashh/gianet-AI-video-generator/README.md

 ## API Endpoints

 - `POST /api/generate`: Start video generation with a prompt
-- `GET /api/status/:jobId`: Get the status of a generation job
+- `GET /api/status/`: Get the status of a generation agents
-- `GET /api/audio/:jobId`: Retrieve the generated audio for a job
+- `GET /api/video`: Retrieve the generated video

 ## Future Developments